 COMMON DIVORCE LAW LEGAL TERMS

-If you are considering filing for divorce, you should familiarize yourself with legal terms associated with divorce proceedings.
+If you are considering filing for divorce in Seattle, WA, you should familiarize yourself with legal terms associated with divorce proceedings.
+A local Seattle Divorce Attorney can help answer any questions you may have about filing for divorce in Seattle, so request a FREE consultation today.

 Alimony: Payments made to help support a spouse or ex-spouse during a time of separation or after a divorce is approved.
 Other names include spousal maintenance or spousal support.